topkat/green_dot/doc/src/content/docs/guides/quickstart.md

 ## IDE Integration

-1. Install the VSCode/Cursor extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=topkat.green-dot-vscode-module)
+1. Install the `green dot VSCode Extension` from the IDE or the [marketplace](https://marketplace.visualstudio.com/items?itemName=topkat.green-dot-vscode-module)
 2. Use `gd_` snippets in any TypeScript file for faster development
-3. Hover over any Green Dot property or function to see documentation
+3. Hover over any green_dot property or function to see documentation

 ## Available Plugins